Calvary Public Hospital Bruce

 Calvary Public Hospital Bruce is located in north-west Canberra.
 Our main campus in Bruce provides acute care public health and hospital services for all people in need, and is well placed to serve the communities of North Canberra, Belconnen and Gungahlin.

 Our second campus at Barton is home to Clare Holland House Hospice, the Community Specialist Palliative Care Service and the Calvary Centre for Palliative Care Research.
 These inpatient, outpatient and in-home specialist palliative care services reach patients right across the ACT and in surrounding areas of NSW.

 Please click here to look at our Welcome to Calvary Public Hospital Bruce Patient Admission Information.

 We are continually updating this Information, and welcome suggestions from patients and visitors about information they would like to see included.
 Please use the Questions and Feedback function at the bottom of this page to suggest any changes.

 The 24/7 Emergency Department is clearly signposted on Mary Potter Circuit.

 Inpatient Medical wards are located on Levels 4 & 5 of the Xavier Building, the Inpatient Surgical ward is on Level 6 of the Xavier Building.

-Our Hospital In The Home and GRACE services are on level 2 of the Marian Building, and patients require an appointment to attend these services.
+Our Hospital In The Home and GRACE services are on level 6E of the Xavier Building.
+Patients require an appointment to attend these services.

 The Surgical Admission service is on Level 2 of the Xavier Building.